Documents

 A document that only mentions the British Psychological Society (BPS) without confirming GBC is not sufficient.

-Please provide 1 of the following 3 items.
+Please provide 1 of the following 3 items

-If you have lost it and you are currently a Graduate member you can ask the BPS for another email confirming you have GBC.
-Please allow at least six weeks for the BPS to process your request.
+If you have lost the original email and you are currently a Graduate member you can ask the BPS for a new email confirming you have GBC.

 2) Academic transcript - some UK and Irish psychology qualifications